Improve worker compensation

 Give your employees a stake in the company

-This ties in with the previous point of giving your employees a tangible reason to stay.
+This ties in with the previous point of giving your staff a tangible reason to stay.
 If your company is experiencing success, why shouldn’t your employees reap some benefits as well?

-Your employees are the driving force behind company success; offering them stock options means you’re giving them the opportunity to capitalise on a percentage of the wealth the company generates.
+They are the driving force behind success; offering them stock options means you’re giving them the opportunity to capitalise on a percentage of the wealth that is generated.

 Create a positive work environment

-The next strategy is to create a positive work environment.
-IT professionals often work long hours, so it’s a good idea to make sure they feel appreciated and valued.
+The next strategy is to create a positive environment.
+IT specialists often work long hours, so it’s a good idea to make sure they feel appreciated and valued.
 One way to do this is by offering perks that make their lives easier.

-Some examples of perks that you can offer are flexible work hours, the ability to work from home, free food and drinks, gym memberships, transportation assistance, and many others.
-By offering these types of perks, important work will get done, and your employees will be more likely to stick around.
+Some examples of perks that you can offer are flexible hours, the ability to work from home, free food and drinks, gym memberships, transportation assistance, and many others.
+By offering these types of perks, important work will get done, and your staff will be more likely to stick around.

-One, often overlooked, aspect of a positive work environment is genuinely listening to employee feedback and following through with concerns they may raise.
-A trust-based two-way relationship will ensure the employees feel valued, and people who feel valued are more likely to stick around.
-So conduct regular checkups and really take in the feedback you get.
+One, often overlooked, aspect of a positive work environment is genuinely listening to feedback and following through with concerns they may raise.
+A trust-based two-way relationship will ensure the individuals feel valued, and people who feel valued are more likely to stick around.
+So, conduct regular checkups and really take in the feedback you get.
 You can do this either via surveys or through one-on-one conversations.

 Another way to keep your top talent is to encourage their professional development.
 Many IT professionals want to learn new skills and stay up-to-date with the latest advancements in technology.

 You can encourage this by offering training opportunities and reimbursement for taking courses.
-Internal mentorship programs are a good way to give your employees the opportunity to present their work at company events or conferences.
-By investing in your employees’ professional development, you’re showing them that you value their skills and want to help them grow in their careers.
+Internal mentorship programs are a good way to give your staff the opportunity to present their work at company events or conferences.
+By investing in their professional development, you’re showing them that you value their skills and want to help them grow in their careers.

 Don’t ignore exit interviews

 The final strategy is to really go deep with exit interviews.
-When an employee leaves your company, it’s important to find out why they’re leaving.
-This gives you an opportunity to find out if anything went wrong and what you can do to minimise employee turnover.
+When an employee leaves, it’s important to find out why they’re leaving.
+This gives you an opportunity to find out if anything went wrong and what you can do to minimise turnover.
 Did they feel ignored or passed up for a promotion?
 Was the workplace too stressful?